by Norman G. Kurland and Dawn K. Brohawn

 - the companies he or she regularly buys from through consumer stock ownership plans (CSOPs),

-- a Citizens Land Cooperative/Citizens Land Bank (CLC/CLB) to link him or her to the profits from local land planning and development (formerly called the for-profit Community Investment Corporation, CIC), and
+- a Citizens Land Development Cooperative/Citizens Land Bank (CLDC/CLB), formerly called the for-profit Community Investment Corporation, would link each permanent resident to the profits from local land planning and development, and

-- a diversified portfolio of blue-chip growth and other companies he or she invests in through a Capital Homestead Account (CHA).
+- a diversified portfolio of blue-chip growth and other companies he or she invests in through a Capital Ownership Account (COA).

 A Glimpse of the Future